What is multi-level IVR?

 A multi-layer solution offers all the automation features across multiple tiers, allowing you to add more internal configuration options.
 Here’s a brief Multi-level IVR overview in MightyCall’s business phone system.

-- Route calls to an automated greeting – Work without being distracted by recurring information calls – let an automated response work for you.
-Pre-record a message with your individual FAQs like working hours, location, or information about specific sales and provide a routing option to the info.
+- Route calls to an automated greeting: Work without being distracted by recurring information calls – let an automated response work for you.
+Pre-record a message with your individual FAQs, such as working hours, location, or information about specific sales, and provide a routing option for the information.

 Add more levels to your existing voice menu